Koredotcom/docs/docs/xo/automation/natural-language/training/model-validation.md

 ### Configuration

 The XO Platform supports **K-fold Cross-Validation**.
-For this, you must configure the **K-fold parameter** for cross-validation from the advanced NLP configurations. <a href="https://docsinternal-kore.github.io/docs/xo/automation/natural-language/nlu-configurations/engine-tuning/?h=validati#k-fold-cross-validation" target="_blank">Learn more</a>.
+For this, you must configure the **K-fold parameter** for cross-validation from the advanced NLP configurations.
+[Learn more](/docs/xo/automation/natural-language/nlu-configurations/engine-tuning/?h=validati#k-fold-cross-validation){:target="_blank"}.

 To initiate the training and generate the K-fold validation report, follow the below steps: